AkshayKulat/LearnJenkins/README.md

 # LearnJenkins
 project to understand jenkins
-first there will be a simple sh file with echo
+first there will be a simple index.html file